 5. Add missing relations

-To define new relationship right-click child table, choose Add relation, drag to parent table and left-click.
+To define a new relationship right-click the child table, choose Add relation, drag to the parent table and left-click.

 And define join columns.